GLOBAL MARKETS-Strong German retail sales keep European shares near 7-year highs

 The Australian dollar rallied against its U.S. counterpart after the RBA opted to leave its policy rate unchanged at record low of 2.25 percent, surprising some who had looked for another cut after a similar move in February.

-Brent crude oil prices were steady, while spot gold recovered after a brief fall below $1,200 an ounce.
+Brent crude oil prices rose, while spot gold recovered as the dollar slipped, trading 0.2 percent higher at $1,209.60 an ounce.
 (Additional reporting by Francesco Canepa and Anirban Nag; Editing by Catherine Evans)

 * White House failure on healthcare raises worries over tax reform